-You can read this blog about my journey to shifting my eating habits/food freedom, but my working out habits took a lot longer.
+I shifted my eating habits over time, but my working out habits took a lot longer.
 In fact, at the beginning of 2018, I still hated to workout.

-Here are some things that helped me enjoy working out in 2018 and hopefully will help you!
+Here are some things that helped me enjoy working out in 2018 and hopefully will help you as well!

 Find Your Why

-I talk about this with my Whole30 clients all the time.
+I talk about this with my nutrition clients all the time.
 Find your “why”.
 Your why has to be more than “I just want to lose a few pounds” because some days, you’re not going to care if you lose those pounds.
 Dig deep on this one.
 For me, I have a few health issues that weren’t getting better with diet alone.
-Physically, I have chronic Costochondritis as well as back and hip issues and I also have Generalized Anxiety Disorder.
-I decided to give working out a shot to see if these improved and sure enough, they did!
+Physically, I have joint issues and low bone density and also have Generalized Anxiety Disorder.
+I decided to give working out a shot to see if these improved with movement and sure enough, they did!
 This became my why.
-Prior to that, I can honestly say I was just going through the motions and forcing myself into the gym whenever I could because it was what I was supposed to do – and therefore gym visits were few and far between.
+Prior to that, I can honestly say I was just going through the motions and forcing myself into the gym whenever I could because it was what I was supposed to do.
+With this mindset, gym visits were few and far between.

 Find something you like